zchochul/AliceO2/README.md

 aliBuild build O2Physics --defaults o2 --debug
 ```
 But you can also use the update.sh script in the files of this repo.
 Paste it to the `alice/` directory and don't forget to use the `chmod` command before ;).
 Unfortunately, it takes a while and you have to do it quite often due to the constantly evolving system.
 You might want to use a bash script to update (look for `aliBuild.sh` in this repository).
-If you are working with WSL 2, you might want to use option `-j6` while building with aliBuild ;).
 Sometimes there are some errors if you are doing an update from the different branch than master.<br>

 ### Tip: Remembering the repo version
 Sometimes it is crucial to remember version you are on.
 In all repositories (in  `alice/alidist/`, `alice/O2/`, `alice/O2Physics`) type `git log`.
+You can see the last commit that you have in your version.
 To remember version you are on write down hash number.<br>
 <details><summary>Here is an example ;)</summary>
 <p>